 We talk with advisors a lot about fee-only vs. commission-only vs. fees-and-commission fee structures when they go to launch or transition their firm to working with Gen X and Gen Y clients.

-Many advisors that are starting firms have only worked on the commission side of the industry, and aren’t quite sure about going fee-only.
+Many advisors who are starting firms have only worked on the commission side of the industry, and aren’t quite sure about going fee-only.
 Others may have worked for large RIA’s that only charged their clients on an Assets Under Management basis, and are looking for alternative fee structures.

 This is the first post in a multi-part series on determining the ideal fee structure for your financial planning firm.
-We'll start by talking through the different fee-structures that are used by fee-only advisors, and the pros and cons of each when working with Gen X and Gen Y clients.
+We'll start by talking through the different

 Fee Structure Option #1: Assets Under Management (AUM)